 Of course we all nodded, yes, yes we would love to have a copy of what Grandma had written.
-And then, as I recall, the conversation turned back to the horrible weather we were threatened by and how it seemed to be a false alarm.
+And then, as I recall, the conversation turned back to the horrible weather we were threatened by, our aching feet and who would be hosting Easter dinner in the spring.

-I would know then which castle to rightfully claim as mine!
+They would whisper to me which castle to go rightfully claim as mine!

 Maybe someone should write that down….